Birney, Montana

 Birney is a census-designated place (CDP) in Rosebud County, Montana, United States.
-The population was 108 at the 2000 census.
+The population was 97 at the 2020 census.

 The post office was established in 1886.

 History

 The nearby town of Ashland was called Birney, the name of the postmaster, from 1881 to 1886.
 The current town of Birney was named for a fur trader.

 The Battle of Wolf Mountain was fought near present-day Birney in January 1877.
+The battle was part of the Great Sioux War of 1876.

+The OW Ranch is nearby.
+It is one of the largest and oldest ranches in the area.
+It began operation in 1885.
+By 1900 John B. Kendrick purchased the ranch.
+It was listed on the National Register of Historic Places in 1992.

 In the late 1950s, the town consisted of a one-room schoolhouse (of two classrooms), a small church, the Birney Cash Store and its post office, the store called Ranch Stores, and six households with a population of 13.

 Geography

 Birney is located on the Tongue River Road, near the confluence of the Tongue River and Hanging Woman Creek.
 It is approximately 40 mi northeast of Sheridan, Wyoming and about 20 mi southwest of Ashland.
 Birney is just outside the boundary of the Northern Cheyenne Indian Reservation.

 According to the United States Census Bureau, the CDP has a total area of 15.1 sqmi, all land.